Chris Evans MP

 As your Member of Parliament, I am fully involved in a wide range of duties and responsibilities.
 When many people think about Parliament, the first thing that comes to mind is voting on laws and making speeches in the House of Commons chamber either for or against a Bill.
 Although MPs vote very often, sometimes several times a day, and aim to make regular speeches, interventions and oral questions every week (and you can find my most recent appearances here), there is much more to Parliament and my role as an MP.

 A very considerable amount of work is done in Parliament by Committees.
-Small groups of MPs elected to form Committees which go into considerable detail on specific topic areas and scrutinise proposed laws (bills).
-During my time in Parliament, I have been a member of the Justice Committee (2010-2012), Draft Defamation Bill Joint Committee (2011) and the Environmental Audit Committee (2012-2014).
-Since 2015, I have been a member of the Public Accounts Committee which scrutinises how the government spends money and ensures taxpayers get the best value for money.
+Small groups of MPs elected to form Committees that go into considerable detail on specific topic areas and scrutinise proposed laws (bills).
+During my time in Parliament, I have been a member of the Justice Committee (2010-2012), Draft Defamation Bill Joint Committee (2011), and the Environmental Audit Committee (2012-2014).
+I was a member of the Public Accounts Committee from 2015-2019 which scrutinises how the government spends money and ensures taxpayers get the best value for money.

 Another way MPs can hold government ministers to account is by submitting Written Questions.
 Once submitted, ministers have a guideline to respond within seven days to an ordinary written question although it can sometimes take longer, and some questions are not answered if it is felt that answering them would be too costly.
 Written Questions are a good way for MPs to pursue answers and sometimes revelations contained in answers generate media interest.
 I table Written Questions regularly, including many as a result of questions raised by my constituents.